hydrusnetwork/hydrus/docs/running_from_source.md

     Or check your OS's package manager.

     If you still have trouble with the default Qt6 version, try running setup_venv again and choose a different version.
 There are several to choose from, including (w)riting a custom version.
-Check the advanced requirements.txts files in `install_dir/static/requirements/advanced` for more info, and you can also work off this list: [PySide6](https://pypi.org/project/PySide6/#history)
+If you are having a lot of trouble, this list can be worth exploring: [PySide6](https://pypi.org/project/PySide6/#history)

 ### mpv { id="mpv" }

 MPV is optional and complicated, but it is great, so it is worth the time to figure out!

-As well as the python wrapper, 'python-mpv' (which is in the requirements.txt), you also need the underlying dev library.
+As well as the python wrapper that we installed in the venv, you also need the underlying dev library, which means a .dll or .so file.
 This is _not_ mpv the program, but `libmpv`, often called `libmpv1` or `libmpv2`.

-For Windows, the dll builds are [here](https://sourceforge.net/projects/mpv-player-windows/files/libmpv/), although getting a stable version can be difficult.
+For Windows, the dll builds are [here](https://sourceforge.net/projects/mpv-player-windows/files/libmpv/), although selecting a stable version can be difficult on older machines.
 Just put it in your hydrus base install directory.
 Check the links in the easy-setup guide above for good versions.
 You can also just grab the 'mpv-1.dll'/'mpv-2.dll' I bundle in my extractable Windows release.

 If you are on Linux, you can usually get `libmpv` like so: